Sumit00007/book-record-management/README.md

 # Subscription Types

-Basic(3 months)
-Standard(6 months)
-Premium(12 months)
+Basic (3 months) Standard (6 months) Premium (12 months)

+NOTE: dates will be in format mm/dd/yyyy

-If the subscription date is 01/09/21 and subscription type is Basic the valid till date will be 01/12/21
+If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23

-If he has an issued book and the issued book is to be returned at 01/10/21 and he missed the date of return , then he gets a fine of Rs.
-100
+If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, then he gts a fine of Rs.
+100./

-If has an issued book and the issued book is to be returned at 01/10/21 If he missed the date of return and his subscription also expires, then he will get a fine of Rs 200.
+If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, and his subscription also expires, then he will get a fine of Rs 200./